1. Warren Hastings was the first ___________.

 Explanation: After Haidar’s death, Tipu Sultan signed the treaty with the British.

-62. The Treaty of Mangalore (1784) was significant because:
+62. The Treaty of Mangalore (1784) was significant because___________.

 A) It was the last treaty signed on equal terms between British and an Indian ruler